How to Get Rid of the Sunday Scaries

 vision board template

-We’re all tempted to slack off a bit once Friday at 3pm rolls around (okay, sometimes it’s more like Friday at 11am!).
-If you are anything like me, you might be known to occasionally say “that sounds like a problem for Monday Emily” — but there’s nothing worse than showing up to your desk the following week, pre-caffeine and regretting putting off tasks you could have easily gotten done.
-Do your future not-caffeinated, groggy-Monday morning self a favor and swallow that Friday afternoon frog!
+We’re all human, which means we're all tempted to slack off a bit once Friday at 3pm rolls around (okay, sometimes it’s more like Friday at 11am).
+If you are anything like me, you might be known to occasionally say “that sounds like a problem for Monday Emily” — but there’s nothing worse than showing up to your desk the following week, pre-caffeination, and instantly regretting putting off the tasks that you could have easily gotten done the week before.
+Instead of starting off the week in the hole, do your future groggy-Monday-morning-self a favor and swallow that Friday afternoon frog!

-With the onset of Sunday, you might be thinking about all of the hundred things you need to get done come Monday.
-But don’t look at your to-do list with expectations of getting it all done, right out of the gate.
-In fact, thinking about your entire to-do list as a whole is a recipe for Sunday Scary disaster.
+As Sunday rolls around, you might be thinking about the hundred things you need to get done come Monday.
+But don’t look at your to-do list with expectations of getting all of it done, right out of the gate.
+In fact, thinking about your entire to-do list as a one whole entity is a recipe for Sunday Scaries disaster.

 Instead, try to set realistic goals (or better yet, set a few mini goals) that you are more likely to accomplish in smaller chunks.
 Making small progress on bigger tasks is the best way to snowball your momentum which you can carry without throughout the entire week.